The 5 Legged Model of Education

-The five-legged model allows us to look at student work and, if the work is not proficient or is significantly below the student’s potential, identify the factors that are causing the student to perform at a particular level.
+The 5 legged model allows us to look at student work and, if the work is not proficient or is significantly below the student’s potential, identify the factors that are causing the student to perform at a particular level.
 Unfortunately, we find that in cases where students were seriously underperforming, there were multiple causal factors involved.
 This created problems as we tried to prioritize student support.
 Further research indicated that when multiple problems existed, there was an intervention priority sequence:

 - We were somewhat surprised that attitude was a top priority when the student’s attitude got in the way of his or her learning or performing.
 A negative attitude not only undermined learning and performing, but it also interfered with efforts to support and improve student performance.

 - Student perceptions, especially the students’ perceptions of self, which are closely tied to attitude, also have a positive or a negative impact on student performance.
 As early as first grade, some students develop negative perceptions of self and of learning.
 These perceptions impact their learning and performing until they are addressed.

 - The student’s knowledge of concepts and tasks has to be equal to the expectations of an assessment or the student will not perform proficiently.
 The knowledge base has to be intentionally developed to include all the learnings expected on an assessment.

 - Thinking is close or related to the knowledge base and thinking about content is required for students to create meaning for what they’re learning.
 Critical thinking is required on every test question on the state exam, and most questions require multiple thinking steps.
 The student has to critically read the question, access long-term memory for the content required, and perform the tasks embedded in the question proficiently to demonstrate his or her.